Rijeesh-Keloth/chatGPT_GoogleTranslate_Interface/README.md

   Setting up the environmental variables:

-  type the following one by one:
+  type the following one by one in the terminal:

   ```
   export FLASK_APP=translate_gpt